 History of Blackburn Meadows wastewater facility

 Construction of the Blackburn Meadows wastewater treatment plant began in 1884 and was completed in 1886.
-The plant comprised of 30 precipitating tanks and 60 aerating tanks.
+The plant comprised 30 precipitating tanks and 60 aerating tanks.

 The wastewater was treated using lime.
 The sludge from the plant was used as manure in the neighbouring farms.
 The sewage from Sheffield to the treatment plant was conveyed initially through trains and later on included trunk sewers.

 The effluents from the treatment plant were discharged into the River Don, which polluted the river.
 The plant underwent a series of upgrades in later years to improve the treatment system and effluent quality.

 Past improvements to Sheffield's water treatment plant

 The plant has witnessed several upgradation works carried out over the years.
-The years from 1905 to 1909 witnessed the introduction of a biological treatment system was introduced between 1905 and 1909 to improve the treatment of effluents.
-It replaced the lime-based treatment system.
+A biological treatment system was introduced between 1905 and 1909 to improve the treatment of effluents.
+It also replaced the lime-based treatment system.

 A bio-aeration system was later introduced in 1914, which reduced the biochemical oxygen demand of the discharged effluents.
-The plant was yet unable to restrict the large content of ammonia, which had a large impact on the aquatic life present.
+The plant was yet unable to restrict the large content of ammonia, which had a large impact on the local aquatic life.

 Major upgradation work was carried out in five phases from 1956 to 1969.
 It added a filter pressing plant, a preliminary treatment plant, a storm sewage treatment plant, new sedimentation tanks to replace the old ones and also a sludge incinerator.